camunda/camunda-docs-manual/content/update/minor/718-to-719/_index.md

 8. For developers: [Java External Task Client: Deprecated exception types removed](#java-external-task-client-deprecated-exception-types-removed)
 9. For developers: [Consolidated REST API responses for a missing process engine](#consolidated-rest-api-responses-for-a-missing-process-engine)
 10. For developers: [Multi-Tenancy enabled for User operation logs](#multi-tenancy-enabled-for-user-operation-logs)
+11. For administrators and developers: [Update to Wildfly 27 Application Server](#update-to-wildfly-27-application-server)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda Platform 7.18.